PrestaShop/prestashop.github.io/news/_posts/releases/https:/build.prestashop.com/news/prestashop-1-7-8-0-rc-release.md

 layout: post
 title:  "PrestaShop 1.7.8.0 RC Is Ready To Be Tested!"
-subtitle: "One months after the beta, here it is: the first release candidate for PrestaShop 1.7.8.0 is now ready for you to test!"
+subtitle: "A few months after the beta, here it is: the first release candidate for PrestaShop 1.7.8.0 is now ready for you to test!"
 date:   2021-07-04
 authors: [ PrestaShop ]
-image: /assets/images/2021/07/
+image: /assets/images/2021/09/178RC-banner_800_418_en.jpg
 icon: icon-leaf
 tags: